egrigokhan/license-agreements/intract.md

 users, and reclaim usernames without liability to you.

-In consideration for Intract granting you access to and use of the Services, you agree that Twitter and its third-party providers and partners may place advertising on the Services or in connection with the display of Content or information from the Services whether submitted by you or others.
+In consideration for Intract granting you access to and use of the Services, you agree that Intract and its third-party providers and partners may place advertising on the Services or in connection with the display of Content or information from the Services whether submitted by you or others.
 You also agree not to misuse our Services, for example, by interfering with them or accessing them using a method